Monday, December 07, 2009

 U.S State Department COP15 Website - The U.S. Department of State has established a special website to follow the U.S. activities in Copenhagen.
 Special Envoy for Climate Change Todd Stern will lead the U.S. delegation during the two-week conference.
 Other U.S. departments and agencies will join the Department of State on the delegation, including the Departments of Agriculture, Commerce, Energy, Interior, Transportation, and Treasury; the U.S. Agency for International Development; U.S. EPA; the U.S. Trade Representative; and the National Oceanic and Atmospheric Administration.
 The U.S. delegation will also include officials from the National Security Council and the White House Council on Environmental Quality; and Members of Congress (click here).

-click here).
+Access a release from UNFCCC (click here).
 Access a video press briefing from Yvo de Boer (click here).
 Access links to UNFCCC webcasts, live and on demand (click here).
 Access a release from EPA (click here).
 Access EPA's Endangerment website for complete information and background (click here).